naymspace/backpex/guides/live_resource/user-preferences.md

 The encoded cookie has a 3072-byte budget.
 If several pending writes exceed it, Backpex evicts the oldest entries until it fits.
 If one entry cannot fit, it is not written to the cookie.
-No pending cookie is written when the page lacks a usable preference identity fingerprint.
+No pending cookie is written when the page lacks a usable preference scope fingerprint.
 Persistence still proceeds in both cases, but a document reload inside the POST round trip may initially render the previous stored value.